+If you know someone who has taken care of a senior or disabled family member at home, you know it's a tough job.
 Sometimes, the stress of caring for the elderly, chronically ill or disabled people can lead to a condition called "caregiver burnout."
-To prevent this, one can do several things.
-Here are 3 of them:

-- Make the job less taxing.
-Use tools that can make caregiving tasks easier.
+- Make the job easier.
+Use tools that can make caregiving tasks less challenging.
 For example, use tuckable underpads that will stay put without requiring frequent adjustment.
 Use strong gloves that are not likely to tear and require a mid-procedure change.
 Use overnight protective briefs that will keep the patient dry longer and are less likely to leak and force an unnecessary trip to the laundromat to wash the linens.
 You get the idea:)

 - Take a break.
-Sometimes, there is no substitute for a break.
-There is nothing wrong with asking for help or, if the situation allows, hiring someone to take over for a few days.
-Delegating some tasks to others can help lighten the load and put a caregiver back in control of the situation.
+Few things work better than taking a breather and pausing for a bit.
+Asking for help is perfectly fine!
+If the situation allows, pay someone to take over for a few days.
+Delegating some tasks to others can help take the edge off and lessen the workload.